mehtaravina/Cyclomatic-Code-Complexity/ReadMe.txt

 As the number of workers increases, the time taken decreases.
 It comes to a certain point where increasing the number of workers doesn't increase the efficiency of the system.

+Find the Result.png file to visualize the plot.

 Ravina Mehta CS7NS1 (Student ID - 1737906)